chanakya-vc/wwwhome/content/research/quantitative_micro/index.md

 # Summary.
 An optional shortened abstract.
 summary:  (___Manuscript in preparation___) Developed new quantitative and physics-informed techniques for secondary electron imaging in particle beam microscopy, enhancing material analysis and segmentation processes.
-These methods were applied to improve semiconductor device characterization and metrology.<span style="color:blue">Read more...</span>
+These methods were applied to improve semiconductor device characterization and metrology.<a class="btn btn-white" href="/research/quantitative_micro"><span style="color:blue">Read more...</span></a>

 #tags: []